CreativeTechGuy/recursive-proxy-mock/README.md

 ## About

-Have you ever needed to mock something that has hundreds or thousands of nested properties and functions?
-You don't need all of those to be implemented, just exist so the code doesn't crash.
+Have you ever wanted to mock something that has lots of nested properties and functions?
+You don't need all of those to be implemented.
+You just want them to exist so the code doesn't crash.
 This is the solution.

 Recursive Proxy Mock is a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that can handle literally anything.
-This is best explained with examples, read on!
+This is best explained with examples.
+Read on!

 ## Examples